 Here is what you absolutely need to know before you check out our pricing below.

 More client "doing" means dramatically lower expenses all the way around.
 Mediators must have complete information to be effective.
 The cost can be reasonable or extraordinarily expensive for mediation participants to gather information that forms the basis of agreements about separate and community property assets and debts, support, retirement, and parenting plans.
-What makes the difference?
+What makes the difference in cost?
 The mediator!

-Detente mediation is early and comprehensive: Detente has perfected affordable, efficient, "self-contained" mediation that does not require couples to go through divorce lawyers first or at all unless they want to.
-Couples save tens of thousands of dollars by avoiding costly formal "discovery" used by lawyers (interrogatories, request for disclosure, request for production, request for admissions, depositions, subpoenae, and hearings).
-Detente mediators work directly with the parties during the Detente mediation process to guide them to informally gather and exchange at little to no cost the same relevant information they would provide in litigation to each other separately through their divorce lawyers.
-More importantly, the personalized interaction lets us get to know you, your family, and what you consider most important as you negotiate well-informed agreements that truly meet your family's unique needs.
+Detente Mediation is early and comprehensive: Detente has perfected affordable, efficient, "self-contained" mediation that does not require couples to go through divorce lawyers first or at all unless they want to.
+Couples save tens of thousands of dollars by avoiding costly formal "discovery" used by lawyers (interrogatories, disclosures, request for production, request for admissions, depositions, subpoenae, and hearings).
+Detente works directly with the clients together during the Detente mediation process to guide them to informally gather and exchange at little to no cost the same relevant information they would provide in litigation to each other separately through their divorce lawyers.
+They will swear in writing under penalty of perjury each of them has fully disclosed all community and separate property assets and debts.
+More importantly, the personalized interaction lets your Detente mediator get to know you, your family, and what you consider most important as you negotiate well-informed, legally binding, agreements that truly meet your family's unique needs.

-In contrast to Detente, traditional mediation usually happens close to trial and requires extensive lawyer preparation and high costs.
-A traditional mediator's information comes from the lawyers who have had extensive involvement and incurred high fees long before mediation happens.
-Traditional mediators in Texas usually separate parties into different rooms and use the damaging information and evidence each lawyer develops in the course of litigation against the other side to try to create so much fear of losing at trial that the parties would rather settle than risk it.
+In contrast to Detente, traditional mediation usually happens close to trial and requires extensive lawyer preparation and high costs whether you reach agreements in mediation or not.
+A traditional mediator's information comes from each spouse or parent's lawyer who has had extensive involvement and incurred many hours of high fees to investigate the case long before mediation happens.
+Traditional mediators in Texas usually put a party and his or her lawyer into a room separate from the other party and his or her lawyer.
+The traditional mediator goes between the rooms and uses damaging information and evidence each lawyer developed in the course of litigation against the other side to try to create so much fear of losing at trial that the parties feel compelled to settle rather than risk it.
+Unfortunately, the predictable consequences of such tactics are escalated conflict which makes it that much harder to settle in mediation, and potentially long term, divisive, resentment between former spouses and parents.

-Unlike Detente where we have bite sized two or three hour sessions at a time, a traditional mediation is usually an eight to twelve hour marathon during which the mediator and each of the lawyers charge hourly fees.
+Unlike in Detente where clients mediate in two-hour or three-hour sessions, a traditional mediation is usually an eight to twelve hour marathon during which the mediator and each of the lawyers charge hourly fees.
 A traditional divorce mediator's fees in the Metroplex may range from $200 to $750 per hour.
 Each divorce lawyer may charge between $250 and $800 or more per hour.
 Using these numbers, the fees for a traditional mediator and two lawyers in an eight hour traditional mediation (not a Detente mediation) may range from $5600 to $18,800.

-Because it is too late to get ready for trial if a traditional mediation fails at that late stage, the lawyers must prepare for trial from day one.
-If each lawyer spent only ten hours doing discovery and ten hours of trial preparation (which is very little time), each party would also have paid his or her lawyer $5000 to $15,000 before ever getting to traditional mediation.
-That means by the time you get to a traditional mediation, each of you has already paid for that expensive trial preparation - whether you settle or not.
+Because it is too late to get ready for trial if a traditional mediation fails at that late stage, the lawyers must prepare for trial from the first day a client hires a lawyer.
+If each lawyer were to do only ten hours of discovery and ten hours of trial preparation (which is very little time), each party would also have paid his or her lawyer $5000 to $15,000 before ever getting to traditional mediation.
+Each of you will have already paid for that expensive trial preparation whether you reach agreement (settle) or not in traditional mediation.

 Mediation is inevitable; save time and money by doing it first.
-Unless there is family violence, virtually without exception a judge will order you to attend mediation before giving you a trial.
-It makes sense to consider exploring paths to agreements right from the beginning, rather than waiting to mediate until just before trial after paying attorneys.
-If you are looking for a "cheap divorce" or custody agreement we are not the place.
-We're serious about quality, value, and efficiency while making sure you have enough time to be well informed and educated before you make any decisions.
-When you are ready to separate, divorce, reconcile, or work through custody, child or spousal support, or post-divorce issues with a supportive team of seasoned mediation professionals at a reasonable price, we are just a phone call or email away.
-We can also talk about using Detente even if you are already involved in litigation and/or are already scheduled to mediate with someone else.
+Unless there is family violence, virtually without exception a judge will order parties to attend mediation before the judge will decide at a trial the issues on which the parties disagree.
+Detente Mediation is serious about quality, value, and efficiency while at the same time ensuring you have enough time to be well informed and educated before you make any decisions.
+When you are ready to separate, divorce, reconcile, or work through custody, child or spousal support, or post-divorce issues, just click the free consultation button.
+Detente divorce and custody mediation is also available if you are already involved in litigation and/or are already scheduled to mediate with someone else.

 Two Part Detente Mediation Fees: In Session and Out of Session

-2. Outside of Joint Session Services and Fees Paid by Deposit
+2. Outside of Session Services Paid by Deposit

 - Document agreements after each meeting